MRDiaconescu/AstroNet/README.md

 The most important class is the Account class, which is used as a substrate for performing operations between networks and inside the graphs.

-Before you copy and/or distribute this program against the terms stated in the license, please be aware of the consequences.